taghead/burger.devourer.xyz/docs/typescript_refresher.md

 # Arrow Functions

-The concept of arrow functions allows you to define function ins a much nicer and cleaner way.
+The concept of arrow functions allows you to define functions in a more concise manner.

 ```typescript
 // Example 1 - A function that contains a single line of code can be declared on a single line